Raphael (Teenage Mutant Ninja Turtles): 2012 animated series

-Raphael’s behavior is inconsistent.
-Sometimes Raphael would cooperate and take orders and sometimes he will rebel.
+Raphael's behavior is inconsistent throughout the series.
+Sometimes he would cooperate and take orders and sometimes he will rebel.
 His relationship with Leonardo is strained.
-Raphael would erupt at Leonardo and Leonardo would either try to calm him down or confront him.
-Raphael hated the fact that Leonardo is the leader and often tries to take over as leader, even succeeding twice as the Seasons progressed.
+Raphael would erupt at Leonardo, who would either try to calm him down or confront him.
+Raphael hated the fact that Leonardo was the leader and often tried to take over as leader, even succeeding twice as the Seasons progressed.
 In Season 5, Raphael does not backtalk to Leonardo as much as he did in the earlier season probably because Leonardo is the sensei and has more control when it comes to Raphael.
-Despite all of this, Leonardo and Raphael are actually very close and care deeply for each other.
+Despite all of this, Leonardo and Raphael are very close and care deeply for each other.
 They would team up to fight and challenge Donatello and Michelangelo during training.

-Raphael’s relationship with his two brothers Michelangelo and Donatello is not as bad as his relationship with Leonardo but it can be tense at times.
-Sometimes he would attack or challenge them especially in training and other times they will team up to mock Leonardo.
-When Michelangelo annoys him, Raphael would insult him.
-However Raphael is a big brother to Mikey and serves as his role model, reassuring and comforting him and even saying he is awesome at one point.
+Raphael's relationship with his two brothers Michelangelo and Donatello is not as bad as his relationship with Leonardo but it can be tense at times.
+Sometimes he would attack or challenge them, especially in training and other times they would team up to mock Leonardo.
+When Michelangelo annoys him, Raphael insults him.
+However, Raphael is a big brother to Mikey and serves as his role model, reassuring and comforting him and even saying he is awesome at one point.
 Raphael's relationship with Donatello often involves counterarguments.
-Donatello and Raphael would sometimes argue and insult each other, like Donatello call him a “big baby” whenever Raphael erupts or when Raphael would call Donatello a “dork”.
-When Raphael behaves in an upsetting manner and when his brothers confronts him, he will get in denial at first but then he will reluctantly or willingly apologize.
+Donatello and Raphael would sometimes argue and insult each other like Donatello calls him a "big baby" whenever Raphael erupts or when Raphael calls Donatello a "dork".
+When Raphael behaves in an upsetting manner and when his brothers confront him, he will get in denial at first but then he will reluctantly or willingly apologize.

-Raphael has a soft spot for his pets which help him calm him down.
-A normal pet turtle named Spike, which later mutates and becomes this show's version of Slash.
-Later on he got an alien turtle named Chompy Picasso.
-Raphael is also petrified of cockroaches until he managed to defeat the mutant cockroach, Spyroach.
+Raphael has a soft spot for his pets which helps him calm him down.
+A normal pet turtle named Spike, later mutates and becomes this show's version of Slash.
+Later on, he got an alien turtle named Chompy Picasso.
+Raphael is also petrified of cockroaches until he manages to defeat the mutant cockroach, Spyroach.